SUPPORTING MISSIONARIES ON THE FIELD:

 Missionaries are not super-human or super-Christian.
 They are normal people who struggle with all the things that others on your staff and in your congregation struggle with, but with the added stress of cross-cultural living and the added difficulty of isolation.
 They usually have few in their immediate circle with whom they can share their struggles, and they are frequently forgotten about by those they left behind.
 Be aware of this and keep in touch with them.
 Provide them with the same support and accountability as you would anyone on your staff or in your congregation.
 Provide them with opportunities to go to missions retreats and conferences.
-You can find out about the latest Calvary Chapel missions conferences on the Calvary Chapel website.
-There is also an extensive list of counseling and retreat centers specifically for missionaries here.
+There is an extensive list of counseling and retreat centers specifically for missionaries on the pages linked here.
 Some of these organizations also provide counseling online and by telephone.
-Maintain good communication with your missionaries so that if a crisis strikes, they know that you are someone that they can trust to help them get the help that they need.
+Maintain good communication with your missionaries so that if a crisis strikes, they know that you are someone that they can trust to assist them in getting the help that they need.

-Care packagaes are always welcome for those items from home that are most missed.
-Find out what items are particularly longed for, sometimes these are a particular food or toiletry item.
+Care packages are always welcome for those items from home that are most missed, but those items are different for everyone.
+Find out what items are particularly longed for by your missionaries.
+Sometimes these are a particular food or toiletry item.
 Sometimes it's a craft item, an office supply, or clothing item.
 Also while living overseas, a missionary can become disconnected from the current trends in Christian publishing and music.
 They frequently have a hard time keeping up with which new authors and artists are good.
 Buy your missionary a Kindle and an ipod and when you find an excellent new book, buy them the Kindle edition, doing the same with the ipod and good new music.
 Send recent releases in quality Christian dvds that they and their families would enjoy.
 Send over educational materials and good reading materials for their children as well.

 Missionaries can also begin to feel disconnected from their home churches when they return after several years overseas to find that staff members or families in leadership have left or that there have been major changes within the church.
 Keep your missionaries aprised of what's going on within the church with regular newsletters a few times a year or when major changes occur.
 It's still their 'home church' even if they aren't there on Sunday mornings.